Pathari State

-Pathari State was established by Nawabzada Hayder Mohammad Khan of the Orakzai clan of Mirazikhel Pashtuns.
+Pathari State is a princely state established by Nawab Hayder Mohammad Khan of the Orakzai clan of Mirazikhel Pashtuns.
 The State of Bhopal and Rahatgarh (later Rahatgarh State) became Pathari after the East India Company took control of Rahatgarh.
 It was founded in 1723 by Sardar Dost Muhammad Khan, from Tirah in Afghanistan, a descendant of the Mirazi Khel branch of the Warakzais (Orakzai) Pathans.
 He entered the service of Emperor Aurangzeb and was appointed Governor of Bhairsa.
 Taking advantage of the disintegration of the Mughal Empire, he declared his independence and established a separate state.
 Bhopal and Rahatgarh were divided between the two sons of Nawab Dost Mohammad Khan: Nawab Yar Mohammad Khan ruled Bhopal State, while Nawab Sultan Mohammad Khan took over Rahatgarh, which later became Pathari State.

-Following Indian independence in 1947, the last ruler of Pathari, Nawab Abdul Rahim Khan, signed the instrument of accession to the Union of India on 15 June 1948.
-The former state was incorporated into the new state of Madhya Bharat, which subsequently became Madhya Pradesh on 1 November 1956.